 A rightly designed and decorated bedroom can make or break your mornings and nights.
 Any bedroom, no matter the size will be a sanctuary with the right design, function and facilities.

 - Do include a bathroom in your master bedroom plan.

 - Keep a reading chair, or a rocker or a sofa to relax while reading.

 - Ensure that there is both regular lighting and nightlight.
 There are several options in LED which provide an intimate ambiance.

 - A false ceiling is another great option.
 You can add LED components behind the false panel to add a regal air.

 If you are fortunate to have a view of the outside of your bedroom, make sure to include a big, beautiful window, adorned by lovely curtains.
 The window will enhance the overall charm of your space.

-Whether you are on your own or working with an interior designer for the first time, we hope these tips helped you out.
+Whether you are on your own or working with an interior designer for the first time, we hope these interior design tips helped you out.
 Before you begin, consider the following: